6 Month Old Lab Puppy: Training, Handling, Care [Updated]

 • Never use the crate as punishment or confinement for long periods.

-• Don’t let your puppy out of the crate if they are whining or barking – wait until they are quiet before letting them out.
+• Don’t let your puppy out of the crate if it is whining or barking—wait until it is quiet before letting it out.

 • Provide appropriate toys and chews inside the crate to keep your pup occupied.